aerickt/ding-dong/README.md

 **Running Instructions**

-First install dicord.js: `npm install discord.js`.
+First clone the repo and then install discord.js inside the directory: `npm install discord.js`.

-If you're on Linux (running on a Raspberry Pi, for example), clone the repo to your user's home directory (`~/`) and then create a file called "priv.txt" with the line for your Discord token login.
-It should look something like the following:
+If you're on Linux (running on a Raspberry Pi, for example), put the ding-dong folder in your home directory (`~/`) and then create a file called "priv.txt" inside the ding-dong folder.
+That file should contain the line for your Discord token login and should look something like the following:

     client.login("your-private-token-goes-here");

-Just run start.sh and you're good.
+Then run start.sh and you're good.
 This should also work on Mac, but I haven't tested it so no guarantees.

 If you're on Windows, then simply just edit index-nokey.js and add `var ddhome = '/path/to/ding-dong'` right at the top, and also add the client log in line right at the bottom.
 It's recommended that you not save these changes to index-nokey.js, but rather save to a new file called index.js so that you don't run into conflicts if you pull new changes.